26 Sep 2016

 White space and indentation

-Indentation and white space help readers to parse related code blocks, so keep them consistent.
-Mismatched indentation can make your code much more difficult to understand.
-Following on from this…
+Indentation and white space help the reader to parse related code blocks, so keep them consistent.
+Mismatched indentation can make your code much trickier to understand.

 Reduce line length